 The term ‘Synthetic Phonics’ began to be widely used after the publication of a study carried out in Clackmannanshire, in Scotland.
 Researchers from St Andrew’s University found that one method of learning to read produced much better results than the other methods they looked at.
 This method was called Synthetic Phonics.
 This success has since been replicated in numerous studies world-wide.

-When we say the alphabet we tend to use letter names – Ay, Bee, Cee etc. When we read or spell a word (decode or encode) it is important to know the speech sound that the letters are representing, for example the speech sounds /k/, /a/, /t/ blend together to make the word “cat” – not /Cee/, /Ay/, /Tee/.
+When we say the alphabet we tend to use letter names – Ay, Bee, Cee, etc. When we read or spell a word (decode or encode) we rely on the sounds that the letters represent (not the letter names).
+For example, the sounds /k/, /a/, /t/ blend together to make the word “cat”.

 When introducing the letter we use to write the /s/ sound down a teacher might write or display the letter ‘s’ and say “we use this letter to write down the /s/ sound.
-The name of this letter is “ess”.
+The name of this letter is ‘ess’.
 Children learn letter representations for each of the 44 sounds of English.
-When they see a letter or digraph they should be able to say its sound.
+When they see a letter or digraph, they should be able to say its sound.
 They then learn to blend (put together) these sounds to make words.
-Once they can do this they are reading words.
+Once they can do this, they are reading words.

 It is important to remember that English is not a completely regular language.
 There are well over 600,000 words in the Oxford English Dictionary and the majority of these have been taken directly from other languages: Latin, French, Greek, to name a few.
 Although they have been absorbed into English, the words have retained much of their original spelling.
 This is why English takes so much longer to learn than many other alphabetic languages and explains why there are so many spelling alternatives for some of the speech sounds.
 It is important to remember that it is not, however, a completely irregular language, and it is far easier to learn and recognise the patterns that are there, than it is to try and remember every word individually.

 They might be able to think it looks like another word they know (although this is quite a complicated thought process that small children find very difficult, and of course they might be totally wrong).
-They might be able to guess the meaning of the word from the context of the other words about it, but they have no way of decoding the word if they do not have this phonic knowledge.
-Good readers rarely guess using context clues, poor readers try to guess from the context (or pictures) frequently.
+They might be able to guess the meaning of the word from the context of the other words around it, but they have no way of decoding the word if they do not have this phonic knowledge.
+Good readers rarely guess using context clues; poor readers try to guess from the context (or pictures) frequently.
 Good readers don’t need to rely as much on context clues because their decoding skills are so strong.

-Guessing from context is frequently unsuccessful, time consuming and reduces fluency.
+Guessing from context is frequently unsuccessful, time-consuming and reduces fluency.
 It has been estimated that only one out of every four words within a passage can be predicted using context cues and that only about 10% of content words can be predicted using this strategy – generally students need to be able to decode these words in order to make sense of what they are reading.

 Poor readers also tend to rely on initial consonant cues, guessing the word on the basis of the first one or two letters.